 - Like the additional CESG, is BCTESP eligibility based on a net family income?

-No. Beneficiaries are eligible if they are born on or after January 1, 2007, are at least six years of age and the custodial parents are BC residents.
+No. Beneficiaries are eligible if they meet the age criteria and the custodial parents are BC residents.

 - Is there a cutoff date for application?

 Yes, a beneficiary’s last day to apply is the day before they turn nine years of age.